 The quickest and easiest way to determine if you’re already enrolled in overdraft protection is to log in to your account online and check.

-If you find you don’t have this coverage, you’re already all set and don’t need to do anything else.
-It’s only if you have overdraft protection in place and decide you don’t want it that you need to take the following action:
+If you find you do not have this coverage, you don’t need to do anything else.
+It’s only if you have overdraft protection in place and decide you don’t want it that you need to go to the next step.

 If You’re Enrolled, Let the Bank Know You Want to Opt Out